konbraphat51/OpenCoder/USER-README.md

 # OpenCoder - Data Annotation Tool

-A modern, two-page React application for data annotation with a beautiful and intuitive interface.
+A modern, three-page React application for data annotation with a beautiful and intuitive interface.

 ## Features